ajeetraina/catalog-service-node-labspace/docs/01-introduction.md

 # Introduction to Product Catalog Service Workshop

-Welcome to this hands-on lab!
-In this tutorial, you'll learn how to containerize and run the Product Catalog Service Tutorial application using Docker.
+In this labspace, you're going to learn how to build and run a Product Catalog application using Docker.

 ## What You'll Learn

 - How to containerize a Product Catalog application
 - Working with Docker and Docker Compose
 - Integration testing with Testcontainers
-- Testing containerized applications
+- Securing the container images using Docker Scout

 ## Application architecture